Skip to content

 • notify both parties and explain your options

 • provide both parties with a certificate of conciliation (dispute not suitable).
-This certificate is necessary if a party wishes to apply to the Victorian Civil and Administrative Tribunal (VCAT).
+This certificate is necessary if a party wishes to apply to VCAT.

 If your application is accepted